 So are companies really any different than consumers?
-While a significant percentage of our U.S. customers tell us in surveys that greening their supply chain is important, far fewer say that they require suppliers to have an ISO-certified Environmental Management System (ISO 140001:2004).
+While a significant percentage of our U.S. customers tell us in surveys that greening their supply chain is important, far fewer say that they require suppliers to have quality standards.

 When we shared this information with a group of international students visiting our facility as part of a college exchange program, their reaction was very interesting.
-They were of the opinion that companies in their market (Northern Europe) consider ISO 14001:2004 to be a requirement of doing business.
+They were of the opinion that companies in their market (Northern Europe) consider quality standards to be a requirement of doing business.

 In the future, new regulations may effect change in more markets.
 Until then, buyers have a choice.
 It’s up to each of us to make to the best buying decisions we can based on quality, value, brand and budget.
 It’s up to companies in the market to offer quality products at a fair price.

 When companies can be competitive AND green… it’s the right thing to do.